NCEAS/metacatui/docs/Milestones.md

 ## 2.11.0 - April 2020
 - "Replace file" feature in the editor
 - Use encoded identifiers in MetacatUI routes
-- Move MN and User profiles to the PortalView (obsolete the old profile style)
+- Move MN and User profiles to the PortalView (obsolete the old profile style) - Rushi

 ## 2.12.0 - April 2020
 - Moving app configuration to a JSON file (Lauren)